Hemanthkumarreddy/assignment2-pidaparathy/README.md

 2. Board a connecting flight from Kansas city to Chicago.
 3. Followed by Chicago to London Heathrow.
 4. Accomplished by the flight London Heathrow to Kerala.
+5. Reached the destination

 - Indian Currency
 - Credit Card and Debit Card
 - Local friend or Guide
+- DSLR for memories
 - Traditional wear
-- Knowledge about local language
+- Knowledge about local language, sceneries and temples
-- Famous and authentic resturants, sceneries and temples
+- Famous and authentic resturants
-- DSLR for memories